 I hear frog legs taste like chicken and I totally wouldn’t know, hehe!
 For those of you who have never had the pleasure of reading Brian Tracy’s “Eat That Frog,” you certainly must get a copy of the book.
 Eat that Frog refers to tackling the biggest, baddest, most important task first thing in the morning so you can move to other tasks.

 If you’re like most people, I’d assume that you too procrastinate getting that task accomplished.
 It’s uncomfortable, it’s tedious, a bit annoying, probably requires a lot of work and time and it can be the most rewarding once completed.
+Find out what’s interesting in the Gardening Shoes.
 The truth is it has the potential to activate and synergize your morning, though the scale of work and mental energy required for its completion may lead you to dally with the task.

 But what if you can make your morning the most successful, efficient aspect of your day?
 That leaves the rest of your day open for massive productivity.
 So how do you tackle that pesky frog?

 Here are a few quick tips for making the most out of your day:

 Make a list and make a rank and assign a time of day for it’s completion.
 It’s not enough to just make a list.
 Many people make lists.
 It’s really about how you make the list work for you instead of it thwarting your productivity.

 Think about it, you could potentially put any number of to dos on your list.
 The problem?
 ALL of those things probably don’t need to be done right that moment or they should be ranked in order of importance and allocated the appropriate time of completion.

 For example, if you work in the hospitality industry and need to call potential clients this frog would be top of the list and mornings would be ideal.
 If you were in the industry, then you would know not to call on Fridays because hotels typically have events on weekends and Fridays are designated set up days.